What is BEETLES?

 All BEETLES resources are based on current research and understandings about how people learn, and tested by dozens of programs in diverse settings all over the country (and beyond!).
 Although BEETLES materials have been designed for residential outdoor science schools, they’ve been snatched up and used successfully in a wide variety of outdoor science education settings.

 BEETLES has the following beliefs, ideas, and values:

-- All students deserve consistent opportunities to develop environmental literacy and build meaningful connections to nature by participating in environmental education programs, spending time in wild spaces, and connecting to the natural places within their own communities.
+- All students deserve consistent opportunities to develop environmental literacy and build meaningful connections to nature by participating in educational programs, spending time in wild spaces, and connecting to the natural places within their own communities.

 - Outdoor science programs are powerful, often transformative experiences for students.

-- By “thinking like a scientist,” students are empowered to use tools and practices of science to explore, wonder, and think about nature wherever there’s a patch of green in their world.
+- By “thinking like a scientist,” students are empowered to use tools and practices of science to explore, wonder, connect to, and think about nature wherever there’s a patch of green in their world.